 - Jerrold Griggs has a nice collection of photographs of Paul Erdös, and Ermelinda DeLaVina has posted a photo of Erdös with her adviser Siemion Fajtlowicz in 1992.

 - A cousin of Paul Erdös has issued an appeal for information and an offer to provide the same.

-Recent and forthcoming books about Paul Erdös and his work
+Books about Paul Erdös and his work